-Acetoacetate is released from the body through the urine, so naturally, urine testing is the best method for measuring its levels.
-(BHB is released through the blood, and acetone is released on the breath.)
+When your body is in ketosis and ketone bodies are produced, excess ketones will “spill over” and excrete from your body in different ways.
+Acetoacetate is released through urine, so naturally, urine testing is the best method for measuring its levels.
+(BHB is found in blood, and acetone in the breath.)

-This is because the body becomes more efficient at using acetoacetate and turning it into Beta-hydroxybutyrate.
-Also, it’s impossible to maintain the variable of how hydrated you are across multiple tests.
-The more hydrated you are the more diluted your urine will be.
+This is because your body becomes more efficient at using acetoacetate and turning it into beta-hydroxybutyrate over time.
+Also, it’s impossible to account for the variable of hydration accurately.
+The more hydrated you are the more diluted your urine is.

 Is Acetoacetate Safe?

 There are many common misconceptions surrounding ketosis and hyperketonemia, or high ketone levels[*].
 Many people believe ketosis is harmful because it’s confused with diabetic ketoacidosis.